A Practical Guide to Light

 I know little about the forms of light I encounter.
 Sometimes, I know what to do about it—block it with sunscreen, dim it before bed, but I have no cohesive understanding that informs these rituals.
 For something so pervasive, pleasant, and dangerous, it’s a weird blind spot to have.

 Outside, exposed to the unfiltered rays of the sun, it’s wise to apply sunscreen.
 Surely, this light tans and causes skin cancer.
 Yet I, normally liberal with my sunscreen use, work and drive for hours unconcerned in front of large glass windows.
 At the same time I parrot the oft repeated fact that truck drivers tend to get skin cancer on the left side of their face, the side exposed to the sunThis seems to be true.
-Not specifically for truck drivers, but .
+Not specifically for truck drivers, but in general .
 The effect is also flipped for countries where the driver sits on the right..
 This is inconsistent.

 I also keep plants.
 For most of these plants, I situate them in front of large windows to get sunlight.
 South facing windows are best, but I mostly make do with a pair of large North facing panes.
 So, clearly window light is sufficient for photosynthesis.
 For some of my Nepenthes, tropical pitcher plants, I add powerful grow lights.
 I have normal lights in my ceiling, of course.
 But these are not those, these are grow lights.
 But why?